CrossNorm and SelfNorm for Generalization under Distribution Shifts: Experiment

-\textbf{Training setup.} We perform domain generalization from GTA5 (synthetic) to Cityscapes (realistic), following the setting of IBN \cite{pan2018two}.
+\textbf{Setup.} We perform cross-dataset generalization from GTA5 (synthetic) to Cityscapes (realistic), following the setting of IBN \cite{pan2018two}.
 It uses 1/4 training data in GTA5 to match the data scale of Cityscapes.
 We train the FCN \cite{long2015fully} with ResNet50 backbone in source domain GTA5 for 80 epochs with batch size 16.
 The network is initialized with ImageNet pre-trained weights.
 We test the trained model on both the source and target domains.
 The training uses random scaling, flip, rotation, and cropping ($713\times713$) for data augmentation.
 We use the 2-instance CN with style cropping in this setting.
 Besides, we re-implement the domain randomization \cite{yue2019domain} and make the training iterations the same as ours.
 It transfers the synthetic images to 15 auxiliary domains with ImageNet image styles.

-\textbf{Results.} Based on Table \ref{tb:segmentation}, SN and CN both can substantially increase the segmentation accuracy on the target domain by 8.5\% and 10.6\%.
+\textbf{Results.} Table \ref{tb:segmentation} shows that CN and SN both can substantially increase the segmentation accuracy on the target domain by 10.6\% and 8.5\%.
+CN performs style augmentation to make the model focus more on domain-invariant features.
 SN learns to highlight the discriminative styles that are likely to share across domains.
-CN performs style augmentation to make the model focus more on domain-invariant features.
-SN and CN get comparable generalization performance as state-of-the-art IBN \cite{pan2018two} and domain randomization \cite{yue2019domain}.
-However, CN significantly outperforms the domain randomization method by 12.2\% on the source accuracy.
-Because the domain randomization transfers external styles to the source training data, causing dramatic distribution shifts.
-Moreover, combining SN and CN gives the best generalization performance while still maintaining high source accuracy.
+CN and SN get comparable generalization performance as state-of-the-art domain randomization \cite{yue2019domain} and IBN \cite{pan2018two}.
+However, CN significantly outperforms the domain randomization method by 12.2\% on the source accuracy because the domain randomization transfers external styles to the source training data, causing dramatic distribution shifts.
+Moreover, combining CN and SN gives the best generalization performance while still maintaining high source accuracy.